Rohan-120/smart-travel-planner/context.md

 - Day-by-day plans belong in `itineraries/`.
 - PostgreSQL should store only metadata and chunks, not binary PDF content.
 - FAISS should be the bridge between chunk embeddings and retrieval.
+- When the project brief says `Vector DB`, this project implements that requirement using FAISS.
 - Role-based retrieval should use `role_access_policies` before returning document context.
 - Long-term personalization should come from `user_preferences`, `user_memory`, and `trips`.
 - `.env.example` should be copied to `.env` locally and never committed with secrets.